LezWatch/lwtv-plugin/readme.md

     - `post_meta_and_tax_query()` - Generate an array of posts that have a specific post meta AND a specific taxonomy value.
 Useful for getting a list of all dead queers who are main characters (for example).
     - `related_posts_by_tag()` - Related Posts by Tags.
 * `custom-roles.php` - Custom roles created for curation of content
+* `dashboard-posts-in-progress.php` - Forked version of a plugin to show in progress posts
 * `dashboard.php` - Custom column for featured images in posts lists and removal of self pings
-* `dashboard-posts-in-progress.php` - Forked version of a plugin to show in progress posts
-* `debug.php` - Debugging Tools for weird content.
 * `embeds.php` - Embeds DisneyABCPress videos, Gleam, GoFundMe, Indiegogo
 * `grading.php` - Build and format array for displaying show scores including 3rd parties.
 * `ics-parser.php` - Connection to the ICS Parser for calendar data.